chaosvolt/cdda-arcana-mod/GAME_BALANCE.md

 Duration, DoT/Paralysis | 2 sec sec per Spell Rank | 4 sec per Spell Rank
 Summoning Duration | 20 min per Spell Rank | 40 min per Spell Rank

 Magic Signs are the most readily-available type of spell in Arcana and Magic Items mod.
 Their resource consumed is stamina, making them usable repeatedly over a sustained period of time, but harder to use in the middle of a fight.
-Per unit conversions specified below, it consumes the equivalent of `50 mana * ( Spell Rank + 1 )` at minimum level, and equivalent to `25 mana * ( Spell Rank + 1 )` at max level.
+Per unit conversions specified above, it consumes the equivalent of `50 mana * ( Spell Rank + 1 )` at minimum level, and equivalent to `25 mana * ( Spell Rank + 1 )` at max level.

-The way their stats scale up is considered the baseline the other two types of spell are compared to, with reasonable minimum minimum stats that grow to double when leveled to maximum.
+The way their stats scale up is considered the baseline the other two types of spell are compared to, with reasonable minimum stats that grow to double when leveled to maximum.
 All Magic Signs have a maximum spell level of 10, in between Arcane Blessings and Sanguine Marks.

 One complication to consider: Stamina is a very short-term resource, recovering far faster than mana or HP.
 Because of this, casting Magic Signs also inflicts a secondary cost on the user.
 Magic Sign Exertion is a status effect that steadily increases fatigue, at a rate of 1 every 25 seconds.